ShivanshRakesh/sr-shell/README.md

 # SR-SHELL
 A linux shell written in C.

-_The SR in SR-SHELL comes from the initials of my name, just if you were curious..._
+_The SR in SR-SHELL comes from the initials of my name, just if you were curious._

 ## Build Instructions
 Building the shell is simple.